teamqks/ner-patents/README.md

 Also, National Library of Medicine MetaMapLite API was included before in the project to classify the different ChemDNER bio documents but was discarded at the end.

 *See more: https://metamap.nlm.nih.gov/MetaMapLite.shtml*

+Finally, this software can follow 12 factor app methodology to be distributed and to be run in the cloud as a service.

 ### Installation